Fill in the details below to become a member.

 We'll use your email address to contact you for service matters regarding your membership and for marketing if you’ve given us permission.

 Once you've registered as a member, we’ll send you a membership card.
 You can only have one membership account at a time.
 Your card proves that you’re a member – so we may ask to see it in certain circumstances, for example, if you attend one of our general meetings.

 Your membership card:

-As a member you can also download our “MyMidCoop” app onto your phone.
+As a member you can also download our “MyMidCoop” or “Your Co-op Rewards” app onto your phone.
 The app gives you access to your virtual membership card.
 It can be used in the same way as your physical card to prove you are a member.
 You can also view your membership points balance and transaction history on the app.
 The app works on iPhone or android devices and can be downloaded from the App Store or Google Play.